 - spending six weeks in a Spanish-speaking country,

 - satisfying the language requirements for the College of Arts and Sciences, and

 - advancing your language skills and covering some of the requirements for a minor or a major in Spanish.
-(SPAN 2190, Spanish Intermediate Composition and Conversation I, is the prerequisite for the major; SPAN 2230, Perspectives on Spain, counts as an elective for the major, and is a core course for the minor.)
+(Both SPAN 2090 and 2095, Spanish Intermediate Composition and Conversation I or II, count as a prerequisite for the major; SPAN 2230, Perspectives on Spain, counts as an elective for the major and is a core course for the minor.)

 Read about the program in the Cornell Chronicle.